M*A*S*H: Plays

 In 1973, a play by Tim Kelly, based on the book, television show, and film, was published in both one-act and full versions.
 The play incorporates many of the characters but omits more of the dark comedy aspects.
 It is occasionally produced by community theater and high school theater companies.

 Elsewhere

 The cast from the M*A*S*H series appeared in advertising for IBM products, such as the PS/2 line that introduced the PS/2 connector for keyboards and mice.

-Fox developed a M*A*S*H video game that was released for the Atari 2600, Atari 8-bit family and the TI-99/4A.
+Fox developed a M*A*S*H video game that was released for the Atari 2600, Atari 8-bit computers, and TI-99/4A.
 Players alternate between controlling a helicopter picking up wounded soldiers from the front and a surgeon removing shrapnel from a soldier, similar to Microsurgeon.
 InfoWorld called M*A*S*H "the exception" among the TI 99/4A's generally poor game library.

+Magnum Photos photographer Thomas Dworzak, after having been embedded for several years with US medevac units in Iraq, in 2007 published the photo-book "M*A*S*H*IRAQ".
+His images of soldiers at work and play, from mess rooms to operating rooms and out in the field, are juxtaposed with the subtitles from the TV series..
+With a foreword by Mike Farrell.